Mortgage challenges for contractors: responsible lending

-The difference is slight, but common practise amongst the vast majority of lenders.
+The difference is slight, but common practice amongst the vast majority of lenders.
 They incorporate this safeguard in case the Bank of England increases the base lending rate.

 Whether you're looking for standard or contractor mortgages, poor credit scores may affect your LTV ratio.
 LTV - or Loan-To-Value - is the amount a lender will offer based on the size of your deposit.

-For instance, someone with good credit may only be required to find 10% deposit.
+For instance, someone with good credit may only be required to find a 10% deposit.
 This gives a 90% LTV ratio.
-If you have poor credit, a lender may insist upon 20% deposit, or offer a 80% LTV at the most.
+If you have poor credit, a lender may insist upon a 20% deposit, i.e. offer an 80% LTV at the most.